jordymeow/ai-engine/readme.txt

 **Developer Friendly**
 Clean APIs, extensive hooks, and MCP support.
 Build custom AI features or entire SaaS applications on WordPress.

+**Real MCP, for Real WordPress**
+You may have heard of MCP Adapter, built by the WordPress team primarily for their WordPress.com hosting service.
+It's essentially a thin layer on top of the REST API.
+AI Engine takes a different approach: its MCP tools are specifically crafted for AI agents, with rich context, smart defaults, and practical actions that go far beyond what a generic REST API wrapper can offer.
+And it works on any WordPress installation, regardless of your hosting provider.
+AI Engine also exposes its REST API as MCP tools if you want that, but the dedicated tools are where the real power is.

 **Privacy First**
 IP hashing, GDPR tools, secure file handling, and session-based tracking.
 You control your data.